Person Responsible: Headteacher

 - £300 for each pupil YR-Y11 whose parents have served or are serving in the armed forces (‘Ever 5 Service Child’), or in receipt of pensions under the Armed Forces Compensation Scheme (AFCS) and the War Pensions Scheme (WPS)

-Please click here to view the Pupil Premium Action Plan for 2016-17.
+Please click here to view the Pupil Premium Statement for 2016-17.